ddhartma/Deep-Reinforcement-Learning-Project-Continuous-Control/Report.md

     device = torch.device("cuda:0" if torch.cuda.is_available() else "cpu")
     ```
     - A **BUFFER_SIZE** in the range 1e6 to 1e5 seems to be efficient in order to sample experiences from the replay buffer.
-    - Different ***BATCH_SIZE** values for minibatches were tested.
+    - Different **BATCH_SIZE** values for minibatches were tested.
 128 seems to be a good compromise with regard to training speed (the higher the BATCH_SIZE the slower the training progress) and training performance.
     - The discount factor **GAMMA** has been set to 0.99 as a standard value.
 Other values could be checked in future approaches.
 The larger the discount rate is, the more the agent cares about the distant future.
-    - In order to ensure a **soft update** of the target networks by th local (regular) networks the **TAU** parameter has been limited to low values.
+    - In order to ensure a **soft update** of the target networks via the local (regular) networks the **TAU** parameter was limited to low values.
 Higher values would lead to more aggressive target updates, i.e. the local network weights would have more updating power on the target network weights.
     - Different learning rates were tested during training, both for the actor and critic networks.
-Higher learning rates could on the one hand increase training speed but on the other lead to update oscillations.
+Higher learning rates could on the one hand increase training speed but on the other hand lead to update oscillations or instabilities.
 Reasonable learning rates were found in the range between 1e-4 to 1e-3.
-However, the best results were found for **LR_ACTOR** = **LR_CRITIC** = 1e-4 voth for actor and critic.
+However, the best results were found for **LR_ACTOR** = **LR_CRITIC** = 1e-4 both for actor and critic.
     - **UPDATE_EVERY** and **NUM_UPDATES**: It has been found out, that instead of updating the actor and critic networks 20 times at every timestep, a network update **10 times after every 20 timesteps** increased stability and accelareted convergence.
     - Lower values than 0.2 for **NOISE_SIGMA** (Diffusion parameter for Ornstein-Uhlenbeck noise, weight parameter for adding random to the kinetics) seem to be benficial with regard to stability and fast convergence.